 You can follow us on Twitter @TroublesWriting.

 Dr Thomas Dolan completed his PhD at the University of Edinburgh in 2016 under Prof. Alvin Jackson and Mr. Owen Dudley-Edwards.
 It explored how visions of history informed the strands of political thinking developed by three key architects of the Northern Ireland Peace Process – Gerry Adams, John Hume, and David Trimble.
 Recently, Tommy published in the Historical Journal, ‘Maynooth, History, and the Intellectual Origins of John Hume’s Political Thinking’ available here.
 He has also reviewed Maurice Fitzpatrick’s John Hume in America for Irish History Review.

-Roseanna Doughty is a fourth year PhD student at the University of Edinburgh researching British media representations of the ‘Troubles’ between 1973 and 1997, and its impact on the lived experiences of the Irish in Britain.
+Dr Roseanna Doughty completed her PhD at the University of Edinburgh under Prof. Enda Delaney and Dr Wendy Ugolini.
+It investigated British media representations of the ‘Troubles’ between 1973 and 1997, and its impact on the lived experiences of the Irish in Britain.
+Her article ‘Seamus O’Fawkes and other characters: the British tabloid cartoon coverage of the IRA bombing campaign in England’ appeared in Media History in 2018.
+A second article exploring press coverage of the 1981 Hunger Strikes is due to appear in the Irish Review in 2020.
 Follow her on twitter @RoseannaJane.

 James Bright is a second year PhD student in History at the University of Edinburgh.
 His research explores the ideological concerns and identities that shaped the prison experience of Ulster Volunteer Force and Ulster Defence Association prisoners in the 1970s and 1980s.
 He tweets at @JOBright1995.